 All because of a simple and inexpensive change that can make a big difference.

 Having said that, there are some basic types.
-Depending on your foot type, shoe and activity one type or band may be better than another.
+Depending on your foot type, shoe, and activity one type or brand may be better than another.

 I have not found any ‘official’ classification, but here’s what I’ve come up with based on my own experience:

 - Semi-rigid – A nice compromise between cushioning and support.
 The original replacement insole type.
-They are my personal favorite type and ones I have in all my shoes.
-For the average person who is not doing a very high impact pace and has relatively ‘normal’ (a very subjective term) feet, this type is generally a good way to go.
+These insoles are my favorite type and ones I have in all my shoes.
+For the average person who is not doing a very high impact pace and has relatively ‘normal’ (a very subjective term) feet, this type is generally an excellent way to go.
 About mid-range in price, too.

 - Rigid – Though cushioned, more about the support.
 Holds the feet in place for more ergonomic benefits to not only the feet but the knees as well.
-Superfeet is the most well known brand.
+Superfeet is the most well-known brand.
 Many experienced runners and backpackers swear by them.
-I’ve never used them personally but people who have used custom orthotics love them as a less expensive alternative.
-They are the most expensive.
+I’ve never used them personally, but people who have used custom orthotics love them as a less expensive alternative.
+They are the most costly.
 They do come with a user manual, too. 🙂 If you need the absolute support and thinking about needing custom orthotics, Superfeet could be a very good alternative.

 - Custom Orthotics – If nothing works for you, considering seeing a health care professional who can prescribe custom orthotics.
-The most expensive option but may be worth if if you can hike, backpack or run pain free!
+The most expensive option but may be worth if you can hike, backpack or run pain-free!